PEMTweets

 Corneal abrasions

-1. The visual acuity is the vital sign of the eye
+1. The visual acuity is the vital sign of the eye2.
+Always ask patients with eye infections whether or not they wear contacts

 3. Use the panoptic ophthalmoscope for a much better view of the retina and fundus